Jarwien/PGo-CalcaBotaBotaCalca/README.md

 ## Usage
 Clone the repo/download the files, `cd` into the directory and run the main file `ivcheck.py`:

         $ ./ivcheck.py
 or

         $ python ivcheck.py
 ## Problems?
 * It's going too fast for my phone
     - This was developed and tested on a Google Pixel.
-You can slow it down by increasing the --sleep_short, --sleep_long and --sleep_super_long arguments (in seconds), like zo:
+You can slow it down by increasing the `--sleep_short`, `--sleep_long` and `--sleep_super_long` arguments (in seconds), like zo:

             $ ./ivcheck.py --sleep_short=0.4 --sleep_long=2 --sleep_super_long=3
     - When you find a combination that works for you, you can hardcode the arguments by editing the defaults on the file `ivcheck.py`, just Ctrl+F them.

 * It's not pasting the pokémon names:
     - In older versions of android, the PASTE keycode doesn't work.
-Try the --no-paste argument, though I have not developed it nor tested it, so it may not work.
+Try the `--no-paste` argument, though I have not developed it nor tested it, so it may not work.
 This will be fixed in the future alongside a complete refactoring of azure's code.